 Inability to anticipate and swiftly respond to change impairs organizational performance, jeopardizing competitiveness and possibly the future of the company.

-- Examine what tools you already have in place: Assess the effectiveness of any practices that have already been adopted to enhance agility.
+- Examine what works well in terms of swiftly changing direction when needed: Assess the effectiveness of any practices that have already been adopted to enhance agility.
 Are your tools and processes as agile as they could be?
-If not, challenge your organization’s collaboration approaches, workflows and processes to make them faster, simpler, and more agile.
+Your ways of collaborating and handing over?
+If not, make them!

-- Analyze external sources: Analyze the suitability for adoption of agile practices that have proved to be effective by external sources such as industry peers, external research, and consultancies.
+- Learn from external sources: Analyze the suitability for adoption of agile practices that have proved to be effective by external sources such as industry peers, external research, and consultancies.
+Get inspiration from what has worked well in similar organizations.

 - Make your work model agile: Fundamentally rethink the way your organization leverages its people.
 The pandemic proved that people are taking factors such as flexibility, location, hours, and remote/hybrid models seriously.
 Being agile enough to move with the wants and needs of the workforce will serve your organization in the long run.

-- Establish change management: Given that the most significant inhibitor of increased agility is human resistance to change, establish a strong change-management program.
+- Establish change management: Given that the most significant inhibitor of increased agility is human resistance to change, establish a strong change-management program which can help people through change and on a continuous basis help people navigate and thrive during change.

-- Develop a roadmap specifying which practices will be adopted, fine-tuned, accelerated or sustained.
+- Develop a roadmap specifying which practices will be adopted, fine-tuned, accelerated or sustained to keep your organization agile, resilient and ready for changes.

 4. Optimize Your Digital Processes